skybrud/Skybrud.Umbraco.Redirects/v4/README.md

 ---
 title: Version 4
-order: 7
+order: -4
 ---

 # Skybrud Redirects

-Version 4 of this package targets Umbraco 10 and 11.
+Version 4 of this package is build against Umbraco 10, but also supports Umbraco 11 and 12.

 ## Installation

-The Umbraco 10 and 11 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects).
+The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 4.0.10
+dotnet add package Skybrud.Umbraco.Redirects --version 4.0.23
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 4.0.10
+Install-Package Skybrud.Umbraco.Redirects -Version 4.0.23
 ```